On the Dynamics of Point Vortices with Positive Intensities collapsing with the boundary: Main results of the article

 then there exists a connected component $\Gamma \subset \partial\Omega$ and an index $j \in \{1,\ldots,N\}$ such that every $y \in \Gamma$ is an adherence point of $t \mapsto x_j(t)$ as $t \to T$, namely that

 \end{theorem} We underline that we do not prove the existence of such a collapse.
 We only prove that if it exists, it must present this pathological behavior.
-Moreover, we only prove that \emph{one} point-vortex at least behaves as such.
+Moreover, we only prove that at least \emph{one} point vortex behaves as such.
 In the next section, we explain the mechanism that lies behind it.